Help us improve your experience.

 Do you have time for a two-minute survey?

-In order to perform DSCP classification for IPv4 packets on Ethernet interfaces that are part of a VPLS routing instance on the ingress PE router, you must make sure of the following:
+To perform DSCP classification for IPv4 packets on Ethernet interfaces that are part of a VPLS routing instance on the ingress PE router, you must ensure the following:

-A VPLS routing instance with the no-tunnel-services option configured has a default MPLS EXP classifier applied to the label-switched interface for all VPLS packets coming from the remote VPLS PE.
-This default classifier is modifiable only on MX Series routers.
-On T Series, when no-tunnel-services option is configured, the custom classifier for VPLS instances is not supported.
+A VPLS routing instance configured with the no-tunnel-services option has a default MPLS EXP classifier applied to the LSI for all VPLS packets coming from the remote VPLS PE.
+You can modify this default classifier.

-For example, on routing devices with eight queues (Juniper Networks M120 and M320 Multiservice Edge Routers, MX Series 5G Universal Routing Platforms, and T Series Core Routers), the default classification applied to no-tunnel-services VPLS packets are shown in Table 1.
+On routing devices with eight queues, the default classification applied to no-tunnel-services VPLS packets are shown in Table 1.

 Table 1: Default VPLS Classifiers